Translated by A. Charles Muller

 War horses are bred outside the city.

-Natural disasters are not as bad as not knowing what is enough.
+There is no greater disaster as bad as not knowing what is enough.

 Therefore the sufficiency that comes from knowing what is enough is an eternal sufficiency.

 47. Without going out the door, knowing everything...

 Without going out the door, knowing everything,

 Without peeking out the window shades, seeing the Way of Heaven.

 The further you go, the less you know.